Alastair Mackie: Between The Dog and The Wolf / 8 March - 13 April 2019

 When early humans ceased their nomadic existence as hunter-gatherers and settled down to cultivate the earth and produce food, they believed that the success of their labours was dependent on deities who would oversee the fruitfulness of their crops.
 To this end, rites of great significance were held to propitiate the gods.

 As the earliest cultivated crops in human history, cereals continue to be among the most important food sources for us today, though the culture around them has changed dramatically.
 In recent years wheat production levels have not satisfied demand triggering a shortage in supplies and price instability.
-With a predicted world population of 9 billion in 2050, its demand is expected to increase by 60% while its vulnerability to climate change leaves us precariously exposed.
+With a predicted world population of 9 billion by 2050, its demand is expected to increase by 60% while its vulnerability to climate change leaves us precariously exposed.

 Opening Thursday 7 March, 6 - 9pm